Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session Extra 2.md

 >Furthermore, if you have issues with `kube-api-server` or `kube-proxy` (like logging or connection problems), try restarting the `rke2-agent` service on the affected node.
 This won't disrupt running pods.

 BTW, you can rotate the individual service by passing the `--service` flag, it means you can rotate certificate for specific things you want (NOTE: That's good behavior for not corrupting the huge cluster).
 Read more about [RKE2 - Certificate Management](https://docs.rke2.io/security/certificates#rotating-client-and-server-certificates-manually)

+>[!warning]
+>After rotation, you should check if the activity on your worker is normal.
+If not, take your time to restart your worker using the `sudo systemctl restart rke2-agent` command to avoid causing errors or corrupting your pods.
 ### Container Services in RKE2

 >[!info]